-61 10.1 These Regulations, of which Appendices 1, 2 and 3 form integral parts, shall enter into force on 1 July 1990 at 0001 hours UTC.
+61 10.1 These Regulations, of which Appendices 1, 2 and 3 form integral parts, shall enter into force on [1 January 2015].

 Reasons: Pursuant to No. 216A of the Constitution, “Any revision of the Administrative Regulations, either partial or complete, shall enter into force on the date or dates specified therein only for the Member States which, prior to such date or dates, have notified the Secretary-General of their consent to be bound by that revision”.